List of United States Navy hospital ships: Rescue Ships

-The PCE-842-class patrol craft class is an armed rescue ship built on the hull of the PCE (Patrol Craft Escort) by the Pullman Standard Car Manufacturing Co. in Chicago, Illinois.
-Of the 54 PCERs ordered, 13 were laid down, 12 were commissioned, and 5 saw service as rescue ships (PCER - Patrol Craft Escort Rescue).
+The PCE-842-class patrol craft class was the basis of an armed rescue ship.
+These were built on the hull of the PCE (Patrol Craft Escort) by the Pullman Standard Car Manufacturing Co. in Chicago, Illinois and classified first as APRs (Convoy rescue craft) and then as PCERs (Patrol Craft Escort Rescue).
+Of the 54 PCERs ordered, 13 were laid down, 12 were commissioned, and 5 saw service as rescue ships.
 The ships served three missions: damage control / firefighting; casualty treatment / evacuation; and patrol / guardship.
 Each ship's hospital was composed of 65 beds, a surgical suite, and X-Ray facilities.
 The medical department consisted of a staff of 11 doctors and hospital corpsmen.
 Ships designated PCER were numbers 847 to 859.
 However, PCER-847 was redesignated before commissioning as a PCE.
 PCERs 848, 849 and 850 underwent conversion in Brisbane, Australia.
 The refits converted their expansive hospital space into a communications center and the ships new mission was to serve as a signal ship for the US Army landings in the Philippines and Japan.
 PCERs 856, 857, and 859 missed WWII and saw virtually no service as they were intended.
-The remaining ships of interest, PCERs 851-855 have had a short but remarkable war record.
+The remaining ships of interest, PCERs 851-855 had a short but remarkable war record.
 Some notable ships of this class were: